ASE-Workshop-2023/tutorial/_episodes/07-external-calculators.md

 teaching: 15
 exercises: 20
 questions:
+    - "How can I calculate standard properties using an external calculator?"
+    - "How can I calculate standard properties using a machine learnt potential?"
+    - "Why are socket calculators more computationally efficient?"
 objectives:
+    - "Calculate properties using an external calculator and machine learnt potential"
+    - "Calculate properties using a socket interface"
 keypoints:
     - "The `quippy` package provides a Python interface to a range of interatomic and tight-binding potentials"
     - "The workflow for external, file-based and built-in calculators is the same"
     - "Quantum Espresso is a suite of programs for electronic structure calculations "
-    - "Socket calculators allow more efficient communication and data re-use"
+    - "Socket interfaces allow more efficient communication and data re-use"
 ---

 > ## Code connection